frankshearar/Home/Package-Signatures-Technical-Details.md

 1. A package signature MUST be embedded in a package file.
 1. A signed package MUST have exactly 1 primary signature.
 (Cosigning is not permitted.)
 1. The primary signature SHOULD be either an author signature or a repository signature.
-1. An author signature MUST be a primary signature.
+1. An author signature MUST be the primary signature.
 (To apply an author signature on an already signed package, the existing primary signature must first be removed.)

 The package signing feature roadmap consists of multiple rollout stages.
 Repository signatures and repository countersignatures, which are planned after the first rollout stage, will be detailed in a later specification.
 They are minimally covered in this specification to make reservations for them.
 Package writers SHOULD NOT generate repository signatures or repository countersignatures until their specification has been finalized.